 Park and Ride Lot Development Study

-SLOCOG has prepared a 2005 update to the Park and Ride Lot Study that assess the current conditions of all park and ride lots throughout the County of San Luis Obispo.
+SLOCOG has prepared a 2013 Park and Ride Lot Development Study that assess the current conditions of all park and ride lots throughout the County of San Luis Obispo.
 Information including necessary improvements, funding for necessary improvements, existing lot conditions and deficiencies, potential lot locations, and much more is included in the updated study.
 To download the new Park and Ride Lot Development Study, click here.